vzool/docs/api/reference.md

 #### Body

-The hashing algorithm to use and the string to hash
+The hashing algorithm to use and the string to hash.

 ```json
 {